-(a) Three copies of each report required by this section, including financial statements and related schedules, exhibits, and all other papers and documents that are part of the report shall be filed with the Chief Examiner, Farm Credit Administration, McLean, Virginia 22102-5090, or with such other Farm Credit Administration offices as the Chief Examiner designates.
+(a) Copies of each report required by this section, including financial statements and related schedules, exhibits, and all other papers and documents that are a part of the report must be sent to the Chief Examiner, or to another office designated by the Chief Examiner.
+If sending paper copies, send three copies to Chief Examiner.
+Farm Credit Administration, 1501 Farm Credit Drive, McLean, VA 22102-5090.
+If providing electronic copies, send according to our instructions to you.
 The Farm Credit Administration must receive the report the report within the period prescribed under applicable subpart sections.
 The reports shall be available for public inspection at the issuing institution and the farm Credit Administration office with which the reports are filed.
 Bank reports shall also be available for public inspection at each related association office.

-- (b) At least one of the reports filed with the Farm Credit Administration shall be dated and manually signed on behalf of the institution by: - (1) The person designated by the board of directors to certify the reports of condition and performance in accordance with §621.14 of this chapter; - (2) The chief executive officer; and - (3)(i) For each quarterly report or notice filed under this section, each member of the board or one of the following board members formally designated by action of the board to certify reports of condition and performance on behalf of the individual board members: The chairperson of the board; the chairperson of the audit committee; or a board member designated by the chairperson of the board. - (ii) For all other reports, each member of the board.
+(b) At least one of the reports provided to the Farm Credit Administration shall be dated and manually signed on behalf of the institution by:

+(1) The person designated by the board of directors to certify the reports of condition and performance in accordance with §621.14 of this chapter;

+(2) The chief executive officer; and

+(3)(i) For each quarterly report or notice required under this section, each member of the board or one of the following board members formally designated by action of the board to certify reports of condition and performance on behalf of the individual board members: The chairperson of the board; the chairperson of the audit committee; or a board member designated by the chairperson of the board.

+(ii) For all other reports, each member of the board.

-The name and position title of each person signing the report shall be typed or printed beneath his or her signature.
+The name and position title of each person signing the report shall be printed beneath his or her signature.
 The statement to which the signers of the report shall attest shall read as follows: